igorwagner/breweries_pipeline/docs/aws-setup.md

 4. **Athena Databases Creation**
 The silver and gold databases are automatically created in Athena at runtime using utility functions in the pipeline.
+After the Silver Layer ingestion is complete, run the following query in Athena to ensure the partitions are properly registered: `MSCK REPAIR TABLE silver.breweries`

 5. **Glue Catalog Integration**
 Glue databases and tables are managed programmatically using the `glue_utils.py` module.